-On Tuesday, September 4 and 5, 2018, teachers of the three and four year old classes will welcome small groups of students accompanied by their parents in the morning and afternoon.
+On Tuesday, September 3 and Wednesday the 4, 2019, teachers of the three and four year old classes will welcome small groups of students accompanied by their parents in the morning and afternoon.
 Our annual staggered start is designed with the best interest of your child in mind and gives him or her a chance to be introduced to the classroom setting with a small group of children.
 This approach provides a warm, welcoming, non-intimidating environment during the first day of school.